 Ohio residents who do not qualify for Medicaid can purchase private health insurance through the federal marketplace at HealthCare.gov.
 The average benchmark (second-lowest cost Silver) plan in Ohio costs approximately $465/month for a 40-year-old in 2026.

-These are estimates for an individual.
-Actual premiums depend on your age, household size, tobacco use, and the specific plan you choose.
+These estimates are for a 40-year-old individual on a benchmark Silver plan in Ohio.
+Actual premiums depend on your age, household size, tobacco use, and plan choice.
 Households with income between 100-250% FPL also qualify for cost-sharing reductions (CSR) on Silver plans, which lower deductibles and copays.
+Ohio uses the federal marketplace at HealthCare.gov.

 How to Apply for Ohio Medicaid